open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 Ships in Squadrons are flying at high speeds meaning they need to be carefully manoeuvred.

-Each time you activate one of your Ships you must always perform at least 1 Command Point of Movement, though you may still choose when to perform this action.
-When you perform this action you must also move the maximum distance allowed.
+Each time you activate one of your Ships you must always spend at least 1 Command Point on a Move action, though you may still choose when to perform this action.
+When you perform this action you must also move the maximum distance allowed in a straight line directly forward.
+Once during this movement you may pivot the ship up to 45 degrees.

-### Manoeuvres

-When you move a ship it moves it's full allowed distance in a straight line directly forward.
-At either the start or end of each movement you may pivot the ship up to 45 degrees.
-If you have spent 2 Command Points on a move action you may instead move up to your Movement attribute and then pivot 180 degrees.
+If you have spent 2 Command Points on a move action you may instead move up to your Movement attribute and then pivot exactly 180 degrees.

-### Assault Range
+## Assault Range

 Ships in Squadrons are permitted to freely move in and out of an enemy model's Assault Range and do not end their activation when leaving an enemy model's Assault Range.
+Ships with enemy ships in their Assault Range may choose any enemy model as their target when making an attack.

 ### Moving over Bases